imsure/NeuralGiraph/README.md

 ### Generate XML configuration files

 `python xml_templates_parser.py`

 A directory called 'xml_input4Hadoop' will be generated under the project home.

 ### Compile & upload to Hadoop cluster

+Modify *upload.sh* first with appropriate user name and Hadoop cluster name.

+`mvn install`

+This command will compile the project and upload necessary files to Hadoop cluster in the directory *giraph* under $HOME

 ### Neural network generation with MapReduce

+ssh into your Hadoop cluster:

+`cd giraph`
+`chmod +x *.sh`
+`./input.sh`

+The neural network will be generated in *neuron_input* on HDFS.

 ### Run Giraph job for modeling

+Delete _logs files generated at the previous step, otherwise Giraph will take it as input and an error would occur.

+`hadoop fs -rm -r neuron_input/_logs`

+Run Giraph job

+`./run.sh`

 ### Post analysis